aurimas13/CodeAcademy-AI-Course/README.md

 ## Notebooks Finished
 [(Back to top)](#table-of-contents)

 Notebooks Finished can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Notebooks_Finished).
+This folder also contains demonstrations done through lectures or any other demonstrations related t the course.

 ## Problems
 [(Back to top)](#table-of-contents)